flatcar-archive/flatcar-docs/os/booting-with-iso.md

-# Booting CoreOS Container Linux from an ISO
+# Booting Flatcar Linux from an ISO

 The latest Container Linux ISOs can be downloaded from the image storage site: